Tuckman’s Theory of Communication Stages With Advantages and Disadvantages

 The Tuckman model has both theoretical and practical advantages and disadvantages.
 Many researchers have identified the pros and cons of the Tuckman theory.
 It is also known as the strengths and limitations of the Tuckman model.

-Advantages of Tuckman Theory
+Advantages of Tuckman’s Theory

-Firstly, Tuckman’s theory clarifies the specific stages of any group and team discussion; for instance, the five stages of group development are forming, storming, norming, performing, and adjourning.
+1. Concise Framework for Understanding Group Dynamics: Tuckman’s model provides a structured framework for understanding the natural stages of group development.
+It clarifies the specific stages of any group and team discussion; for instance, the five stages of group development are forming, storming, norming, performing, and adjourning.
 Tuckman’s theory helps to understand more about primary and secondary tension generated from group communication.
-It also recommends how to reduce the tensions among members and influence group activities.
-It is essential to decline the tension among the group because the tensions are obstacles to achieving the group goal.
+It also recommends reducing the tensions among members and influencing group activities.
+It is essential to reduce the tension among the group because the tensions are obstacles to achieving the group goal.
 Additionally, the theory strengthens the relationship among group members and motivates them to be productive.
-Finally, the Tuckman group developing theory shows the perfect successful way of solving group uncertainty issues and gaining interdependent goals.
+Finally, the Tuckman group’s developing theory shows the perfect and successful way of solving group uncertainty issues and gaining interdependent goals.

-Disadvantages of Tuckman Theory
+Disadvantages of Tuckman’s Theory

-Tuckman’s theory consists of five important stages that really difficult to maintain one by one.
+5. Difficult to Maintain: Tuckman’s theory consists of five important stages that are difficult to maintain one by one.
 Group members need to follow different instructions to maintain effective communication and a good relationship with group members.
 Additionally, there is no instant solution to solve all conflicts in group communication, although it suggested some recommendations to reduce conflicts.
 Furthermore, Tuckman’s model did not mention what would have happened if the storming stage did not end.
-Finally, Tuckman’s model has been failed to discuss why the group changes over time.
+Finally, Tuckman’s model has failed to discuss why the group changes over time.
+These are the Advantages and Disadvantages of Tuckman’s Theory.

 Citation for this Article (APA 7th Edition)

-Kobiruzzaman, M. M. (2023).
+Kobiruzzaman, M. M. (2024).
 Tuckman Theory of Communication, Advantages, and Disadvantages.
 Educational Website For Online Learning. https://newsmoor.com/tuckmans-model-five-stages-of-group-and-team-development-theory/

 Tuckman 1965 Reference Apa 7th Edition